Probing heartbeat oscillations from the black hole X-ray binary GRS 1915+105 using spectral-timing analysis: Conclusions

 \item These results provide new observational constraints on near-Eddington accretion physics relevant to ULXs, tidal disruption events, and AGN variability \citep{Kaaret2017, Komossa2015, Czerny2009}.
 The broad spectral range of our \textit{AstroSat} SXT+LAXPC analysis (0.8--30\,keV) enables us to simultaneously probe both the thermal disk and the Comptonized corona, directly revealing the disk-corona coupling and its evolution across the $\rho$ cycle, a result inaccessible to narrow-band observations.
-The disk-corona feedback mechanism demonstrated here offers a concrete observational anchor for theoretical models of near-Eddington systems, and our phase-resolved continuum analysis provides complementary constraints on the disk structure that drives the wind variability reported by \citet{Zoghbi2016}. \end{itemize}
+The disk-corona feedback mechanism demonstrated here provides an observational constraint for theoretical models of near-Eddington systems, and our phase-resolved continuum analysis provides complementary constraints on the disk structure that drives the wind variability reported by \citet{Zoghbi2016}. \end{itemize}

 In the future, the combination of high-resolution grating spectroscopy and broadband timing available with \textit{XRISM} \citep{Tashiro2018} will enable simultaneous constraints on the disk wind, reflection spectrum, and continuum across the $\rho$ cycle, directly testing whether the apparent $R_{\rm in}$ variations reflect true disk motion or color-correction effects \citep{Zoghbi2016, ShimuraTakahara1995}.
 The next generation of X-ray observatories, including \textit{Athena} \citep{Nandra2013}, will extend this to fainter systems and higher redshifts, placing GRS~1915+105 in the broader context of accretion variability across the mass scale.